 Connect your Twitch account.

 Choose the Start Fresh option on the right to analyze your Internet speed and computer hardware, and automatically optimize your settings.
-If you've previously used another streaming software, you can also transfer your settings to Streamlabs OBS using the Import function on the left.
+If you've previously used another streaming software, you can also transfer your settings to Streamlabs Desktop using the Import function on the left.
 Be sure to close any other apps and browsers for better performance.

 Optimize your settings.